 The government is providing fiscal incentives to all the strategic investors who construct four and five-star hotels and luxury resorts.
 The Albanian government decided that the latter hotels and resorts will be exempt from corporate income tax for a ten-year period.
 Meanwhile, the Value Added Tax (VAT) for all the services supplied by five-star hotels was set at six percent.

 Read more: Hotel Industry in Albania Growing Steadily

 Software Developers, Designers, Copywriters, Virtual Assistants & Support

 There are still many career opportunities in the online market that aren’t yet known or undiscovered for Albanians, such as IT development, Virtual Assistance, Designers, Quality Assurance, and other client services.
-Italian, English and German Call Centers are already a big employer for many Albanian students.
-The increase of the use of debit and credit cards by Albanians and the new attractive internet era have pointed out the increasing e-commerce as well.
+Italian, English, and German Call Centers are already a big employer for many Albanian students.
+The increase in the use of debit and credit cards by Albanians and the new attractive internet era have pointed out the increasing e-commerce as well.
 This process has just started and is in its first steps.
 The growing number each year of new companies with founders from Europe and the competitive field for finding the best talents offer trending jobs for Online Entrepreneurs.

 Read more: Call Centers in Albania

 If you don’t want to open a company or Albania doesn’t offer what you are seeking for there is still an open door for you as a potential investor: by buying an apartment or of land!
 Albania offers great opportunities in the land market because it has a lot of unused, undeveloped land and it is offered at cheap prices by its owners.
 The land is considered to be a very important asset, whose value mostly increases in developing countries, as has also shown in the last 10 years.
 It is expected that in a near future the value of Albania’s land will increase even more, and if you buy some land today, in a few years you may also sell it at a much higher price than that.